What is Blown Bitumen?

 Vessels for the heating of bitumen or bituminous compounds are usually subject to specific conditions in public liability insurance policies, similar to those required for blow torches, welders, and flame-cutting equipment.

-Also some people use the Bitumen in early photographic technology.
+Also some people use the Asphalt in early photographic technology.
 The bitumen used in his experiments were smeared on pewter plates and then exposed to light, thus making a black and white image.

 Thin bitumens plates are sometimes used by computer enthusiasts for silencing computer cases or noisy computer parts such as the hard drive.